 HVAC contractors can work in a variety of locations, including residential homes and commercial buildings.
 They might also work outdoors or in confined spaces.

-A contractor specializing in large-scale commercial HVAC systems likely works at a wide range of job sites throughout the year.
-In contrast, other HVAC contractors may have more regular hours and spend more time working out of their own regular office.
+An HVAC contractor specializing in large-scale commercial HVAC systems likely works at a wide range of job sites throughout the year.
+In contrast, other HVAC contractors may have more regular hours and spend more time working out of their own regular offices.

 HVAC contractors interact with a wide range of people throughout the course of their work.